Image 1 of 1

 (Senna hebecarpa)

 Wild Senna is a beautiful near-native perennial that is herbaceous (dies back to its roots in the winter), but will put on an impressive amount of growth each season once established.
 Mature plants produce a bright yellow, leguminous flower in mid-summer that attracts bumblebees, sweat bees, and more.
 In the fall, dark brown seedpods form and release the shiny seeds.
-Like other Fabaceae plants, it is nitrogen fixing and will improve surrounding soil conditions.
+Like other Fabaceae plants, it is nitrogen-fixing and will improve surrounding soil conditions.

 Hardiness: Zone 3-9